Welcome to the Ohio Teaching Artist Roster

 • Ongoing participation in low-cost and relevant professional development from industry leaders.

-• Opportunity to attend and/or present at unique statewide programs and convenings.
+• Opportunities to attend and/or present at unique statewide programs and convenings.

 • No application fees.

 The Ohio Teaching Artist Roster is not currently accepting applications.
-Following the summer 2023 application cycle, roster applications transitioned to acceptance every two years.
-The next application will be available in summer 2025.
+We accept applications every two years.
+The next application will be available in spring 2025.

 This roster is open to teaching artists living in the state of Ohio.
-To apply for inclusion in the roster, artists are required to complete an application, which will then be vetted and reviewed by partner organizations and other community members.
+To apply for inclusion in the roster, artists are required to complete an application, which will be vetted and reviewed by partner organizations.
 Some applications may require in-person observations prior to final approval.
-Annually, artists will be required to complete a roster update and participate in at least one approved professional development opportunity.

 Successful applicants demonstrate:

-• Mastery of at least one arts discipline.
+• Mastery in at least one arts discipline.

 • Knowledge and expertise in pedagogy.